LoopKit/loopdocs/docs/operation/features/workout.md

 * Enter a name for the preset
 * Optional: change insulin needs
     - Default is 100% - no change to your settings
-    - You may use the picker wheel or [Select 1% Sensitivity](#select-1-sensitivity) increments
+    - You may use the picker wheel or if you're using Loop-dev (not yet released as Loop 3) [Select 1% Sensitivity](#select-1-sensitivity) increments
 * Optional: enter a target range
     - If you do not enter a target range, Loop will use your existing scheduled target range
 * Select whether you want the override to run indefinitely or for a finite time